machinalis/iepy/docs/preprocess.rst

 .. note::

     The steps can be functions or methods that define the `__call__`.
-We recomend objects because generally you'll want to do some load up of things on the `__init__` method to avoid loading everything over and over again.
+We recommend objects because generally you'll want to do some load up of things on the `__init__` method to avoid loading everything over and over again.

-Each one of those steps will be called with each one of the documents, this means that for every step will be called with al the documents, after finishing with that the next step will be called with each one of the documents.
+Each one of those steps will be called with each one of the documents, this means that for every step will be called with all the documents, after finishing with that the next step will be called with each one of the documents.